Nickeil Alexander-Walker

 The contract includes a fourth-year player option and a trade kicker, according to Charania (Twitter link).

-The Hawks will acquire Alexander-Walker via a sign-and-trade using the $25MM trade exception generated by last year’s Dejounte Murray trade, according to cap expert Yossi Gozlan (Twitter link).
+The Hawks will acquire Alexander-Walker via a sign-and-trade using the $25MM trade exception created by last year’s Dejounte Murray trade, according to cap expert Yossi Gozlan (Twitter link).
 This will generate a trade exception for the Timberwolves worth half of Alexander-Walker’s starting salary.

 The Timberwolves are also receiving cash considerations and a future second-rounder, Jon Krawczynski of The Athletic tweets.
 The pick is the Cavaliers’ 2027 second-rounder, according to Jake Fischer of The Stein Line (Twitter link).